How Crystalline is Low-Density Amorphous Ice?: Methods

 A comparison between theory, $\bar{L}$, and experiment, $\hat{L}$, using the L functions gives too high an emphasis to zeros; therefore, the Pendry y-function is then employed to give a similar emphasis to troughs and peaks in the signal

 The imaginary part of the electron self energy term used in the LEED community, V, was set to two here.
 The Pendry R factor between theory, $\bar{Y}$, and experiment, $\hat{Y}$, is then defined as

-This was employed between computational and experimental $S(Q)$ over the entire $0.65-23$ \AA\ range of the experimental signal. $R$ was employed due to its popularity in the LEED community in quantifying the agreement of computational models with experiment.
+This was employed between computational and experimental $S(Q)$ over the experimental Q range of $1.0-23$ $\text{\AA}^{-1}$. $R$ was employed due to its popularity in the LEED community in quantifying the agreement of computational models with experiment.
 In Fig. S1, the results obtained with $R$ are shown to qualitatively agree with the coefficient of determination in this study.